jombastic/facebook-clone/README.md

          laravelsail/php83-composer:latest \
          composer install --ignore-platform-reqs
      ```
-   - This command sets up the necessary environment and installs all dependencies required for the project, ignoring platform requirements.
+   - This command sets up the necessary environment and installs all dependencies required for the project.
 Note: Do not install PHP, Apache, or similar beforehand on Windows as this command handles all necessary installations.

 3. **Starting the Project**:
    - Start the project using: